makersacademy/chitter-challenge/README.md

 * For each database enter the commands in db/migrations (in order!)

-* Run bundle install
+* Run bundle install in the command line

-* Run rackup and visit localhost in a browser with the correct port number
+* Run rackup in the command line and visit localhost in a browser with the correct port number

+* To run tests enter rspec in the command line from the root directory

 * Visit the /peeps route and interact!

-* To run tests enter rspec in the command line from the root directory
+Click 'Sign up' to register a username/ email, 'Peep' to post a peep, 'Log out' to sign out and 'Log in' to sign in

 Thoughts
 -----